 - 8-day/7 night residential detox retreat (twin-share accommodation, all meals, medicines, lectures and program) in July or January at Nirvana Wellness retreat, Beechmont, Queensland.

 Ayurveda is a science that has its roots in ancient Indian culture.
 It’s simple and extremely practical significance can be adapted to our culture and time.
 It is the ‘mother of all healing systems’ as it embraces all modalities.
 We have re-created the most idyllic Ayurvedic retreat, Nirvana Wellness Retreat on 70 acres, where you can attend tutorials, practicum and immersion programs.

 Ayurvedic study tour to India with Shanti Gowans

 Students have an annual opportunity to enjoy a cultural experience in India, visit Ayurvedic centres and pharmacies, tour a spice and herb farm and visit Ayurvedic hospitals, yoga retreats, places of pilgrimage and interest.

-For tour prices and dates, please enquire at the Health Institute Australia office or contact us online.
+For tour prices and dates, please enquire at the Health Institute Australasia office or contact us online.

 Professional Association Memberships